 Which knife to buy?

-As a general rule for anyone new to stripping their dog, we recommend starting with a medium blade stripper of a handle that you would feel comfortable with.
+As a general rule for anyone new to stripping their dog, we recommend starting with a medium blade stripper with a handle that you would feel comfortable holding.
 That will accomplish most tasks.
 For a second stripper, an extra-fine or fine blade will compliment the first choice.
 On some breeds with longer coats, Westies, Scotties, and Cairns for instance, a medium or coarse blade stripper may be more appropriate.
 Much of the considerations of stripping knife choices depend on the individual groomers' experience and the recommendation of the breeders from whom you buy your dog.
 At different stages of coat growth, different blades and handle types may work better.